firesidefiction/firesidefiction.github.io/_drafts/2018-04-10-before-the-burst.md

 I dialed from my wrist patch.
 A quick relay of words and the line went dead.
 I commanded my legs to make their way to the liquivacs in the corner, just to do something.

-_I should leave,_ I thought.
+_I should leave_, I thought.
 But my hands felt secure, grasping the firm liquivac handles.
 I waffled, stepping forward, then back, holding onto that liquivac like it was the only solid thing in the world.

 When the alarms sounded, I noticed Kimo was gone.

 My mind reeled; having a task would be nice.
 I turned the vac on.
 It whined louder than the screech.
 Its aggressive howl calmed me.
 I could see the self-driving tanks, far-off in the mountainous horizon, gliding towards me.
 ----

 I stood in line to scrawl my name on the page.
 Kimo stood in front of me, giving me as reassuring a smile as he could muster.
 He still remembered what he considered my act of bravery; my performance with the vacs, a macabre dance with the tanks—a holoclip that newscasters continue to broadcast throughout the islands.